hyades/hyades.github.com/_posts/2013-06-25-Speakertrack-working.md

 <h2>Gstreamer Uninstalled Script</h2>
 <p>
 	I was earlier experiencing many problems installing the gstreamer package for running the speakertrack modules.
 This task was made easy by the gst-uninstalled script (<a href="http://cgit.freedesktop.org/gstreamer/gstreamer/tree/scripts/gst-uninstalled">http://cgit.freedesktop.org/gstreamer/gstreamer/tree/scripts/gst-uninstalled</a>).
-I just downloaded the script and ran it.
+I downloaded the script and ran it.
 This script clones the gstreamer git modules (gstreamer, gst-plugins-base, gst-plugins-good, gst-plugins-bad, gst-plugins-ugly) into "~/gst/master".
-I replaced the gst-plugins-bad module by Duzy's from speakertrack_new branch.
+I replaced the gst-plugins-bad module by Duzy's one from speakertrack_new branch.
 The gst-uninstalled script generates a script gst-master at "~/gst".
 This script is useful in setting the environment variables correctly.
 These environment variables are needed to install gstreamer in a custom location so that the plugins know where the gstreamer package was installed.
 	Now after doing this I followed the setting up instructions.
 I built like this:
 	{% highlight bash %}
 	cd ~/gst/
 	./gst-master
-	#this sets up the environment and I end up in ~/gst/master/
+	# this sets up the environment and I end up in ~/gst/master/
 	cd gstreamer
 	./autogen
+	# no prefix is required
 	make
 	cd ../gst-plugins-base
 	./autogen